CrossHusky/sfml-doomman/README.md

 # sfml-doomman
 Essential files in order to run DOOM-MAN on any platform.
-OPENSOURCE SpecialState.h can be ignored since it has no impact.
+MenuState and GameState have music integration although the integration is kinda poor.
+Levels can be edited at user comfort.